iZettle/sdk-android/README.md

 ```
 ### Step 6: Processing payment result

-You will receive the payment result as activity result.
+You will receive the payment result as an activity result.
 Result `Bundle` contains two values:

 1.  `CardPaymentActivity.RESULT_EXTRA_REQUEST` contains all extras from request intent